 Phonics/Spelling at Oakwell Rise!

-In order to provide a consistent approach to the teaching of segmenting (writing) and blending (reading), we follow Debbie Hepplewhite’s ‘Floppy’s Phonics’ approach throughout F/KS1, and Phonics International throughout KS2.
-The approach to teaching and learning is the same through both programs:
+In order to provide a consistent approach to the teaching of encoding (spelling) and decoding (reading), we follow ‘Floppy’s Phonics’ approach throughout EYFS/KS1, and Phonics International throughout KS2.
+Both systematic synthetic phonics programmes have been developed by Debbie Hepplewhite, and both are approved by the DfE as effective programmes.
+The approach to teaching and learning is the same through both schemes:

 Teaching Sequence: Floppy’s Phonics